retroburst/log4js-function-designation-wrapper/README.md

 For logging from annoymous functions you can override the module designation and / or function designation, as well as the arguments for the underlying log4js function.
 Please see below for example usage.

+* log4js-function-designation-wrapper v0.0.1 - works with Log4js versions below v2.0.0
+* log4js-function-designation-wrapper v6.0.0 and above - designed to work with Log4js v6.4.0 and above

 ## Install

 ```